About Singulair (Montelukast)

 How many days should I take montelukast?

 Most people take montelukast every night to prevent asthma and allergy symptoms.
 However, if your asthma is exacerbated by exercise, your doctor may order you to take montelukast 2 hours before the workout.
-It is highly recommended not to take more than one dose in a day.
+It is highly recommended not to take more than one dose a day.

 Does Singulair have weight?